tlextrait/GenericUI/README.md

 <img alt="custom element size" src="Media/custom-size.png" width="300"/>

 You may customize how much horizontal space every element takes within a line of the form.
+The default size value is `1`.
+If all the elements in a row are the same size number then they'll each take an equal share of the horizontal space.

 ```swift
 form.addRow([FormElement(input, size: 2), FormElement(view, size: 1), ...])